jadecobra/python_tdd_exercises/source/sleep duration.rst

            datetime.timedelta(seconds=3600)
        )

-  we have passing tests and now have a way to convert a string to a datetime object that we can perform subtraction operations on.
+  I have passing tests and now have a way to convert a string to a datetime object that I can perform subtraction operations on.

-* So far the ``timedelta`` object we get shows seconds, but we wanted our result as a string.
+* So far the ``timedelta`` object I get shows seconds, but I wanted the result as a string.
 Let us try changing it to a string using the ``str`` keyword by adding a new test

   .. code-block:: python